Meet Our Leadership Team.

 Christi graduated from Marist College in 1988 with a Bachelor’s Degree in Accounting.
 Christi has over 25 years of experience working in the healthcare finance field.
 Prior to coming to Woodland Pond in 2009, she worked at Ferncliff Nursing Home in Rhinebeck N.Y.
 It was here that she realized how much she enjoyed working with and being around seniors.
 She resides in Dutchess County with her husband Jeff and four children Nick, Brady, Dara and Tristan.
 When not working her time is mostly spent as a “soccer mom”.

-Rob has worked in long term health care for the past 25 years in regards to Environmental Services and central supply, including 22 years at Ferncliff Nursing Home in Rhinebeck N.Y.
+Rob has worked in long term health care for the past 25 years in regard to Environmental Services and central supply, including 22 years at Ferncliff Nursing Home in Rhinebeck N.Y.
 Rob started his career as a housekeeper, working his way up to Environmental Services Supervisor, then Manager.
 Rob also spent time at The Baptist home in Rhinebeck managing their central supplies department.

 Tom holds a Bachelors degree from SUNY Oswego in Industrial Arts Education.
 He completed the Facilities Management Certificate Program at NYU and is a certified NYS Code Enforcement Officer.
 Tom was an Industrial Arts Teacher for a while then went into Facilities Management.
 Over the past 25 years Tom has managed the facilities and operations of senior housing, retail, public schools, and human service agencies in the Hudson Valley.